 Ozone (O3) is not emitted directly into the atmosphere; near-surface ozone, in contrast to stratospheric ozone, is formed by the reaction of volatile organic compounds (VOCs) with oxides of nitrogen (NOx) in the presence of sunlight.
 Figure 2-1 illustrates the processes influencing ozone concentrations in the Coachella Valley.
 NOx is generated from combustion processes whereas VOCs are emitted from a wide variety of sources such as consumer products, mobile sources, and vegetation.
 Wildfires generate both NOx and VOCs.
 The chemical reactions that form ozone are highly complex and depend not only on NOx and VOC levels, but also on the ratio of VOC to NOx concentrations, temperature, the amount of sunlight, and other meteorological conditions.
-NOx emissions can even reduce ozone formation downwind.
+NOx emissions can even reduce ozone concentrations in the immediate vicinity of an emission source, but will contribute to more ozone formation downwind.
 In our region, NOx emissions typically drive ozone levels, and NOx control measures are the most effective mechanisms for controlling ozone to meet federal standards.